mostafa-abokhadra/InkSpire/projectFlow/Day-2/1-still.md

 ### still

-- Finishing Google Slide of the project
-- makeing a 10-minute record for presenting our project idea and purpose
+- making a 10-minute record for presenting our project idea and purpose